ascii-boxes/boxes/pages/config-step.md

      Create your shapes by pasting from the `SAMPLE` block.
 Remember that all lines in shape definitions must be of equal length.

-  1. **Add the other entries.**
-     You must at least add the `ELASTIC` entry, but this is also the time to add any other entries you might need.

   1. **Take care of quoting.** There are two ways to do that:

       - If there are only a few double quotes or backslashes in your strings, tell your editor to double all